tumblr tracker

 As mentioned above, there are 2 separate entrances to the Kaena Point Trail.
 The first access point is located at the end of Yokahama Bay on the West Side.
 A second access point is at the end of the road along the Mokuleia coastline in the North Shore.

-Both trails are about equal distance at approximately 2.5 miles from the start of the trailhead to the point, each offering unique scenic routes.
-The west side is full of switchback trails along the rugged coast.
 You’ll get fantastic views of Yokohama Bay and of the west side of the island.
 Hike in from Mokuleia and you'll be rewarded with views of remote north shore coastline, and the stunning Waianae Mountain ridgeline ahead.
 It’s more of a direct route that sits a little further back from the coast, but it is elevated with great views.

 Getting to Kaena Point Hike from the West Side